 - The size of their signature.

-How does narcissism manifest in business?
+How does narcissism manifest in business and work?

 As you have learned above, ‘narcissism’ doesn’t simply mean vanity.
 Just because someone posts endless social media shots of their perfect life, doesn’t mean they have Narcissistic Personality Disorder.
 Yes that behaviour may be considered narcissistic, but without at least five of the qualifying traits, it doesn’t mean someone is a narcissist.